Best Business Schools for Environmentalists (2022)

 The university’s emphasis on sustainability is vast and campus-wide, with approximately 470 courses addressing sustainability topics.
 We counted 20 such courses and three certificate programs in the business school related to sustainability that would be appropriate for MBA students, although it’s not clear from this list which classes GWU currently delivers online.

 Nevertheless, GWU’s MBA program has an excellent track record at awarding credits for electives taken outside the business school.
 It would seem reasonable to expect that in a university with such a robust online division, enough graduate courses with a sustainability emphasis would be available online to fill up the 28.5 credits of electives—or roughly half of the instructional time—that’s required for graduation.

 GW offers another competitive advantage relevant to students comparing MBA programs that can lead to sustainability careers.
 Located not far from Capitol Hill, the school may have institutional and professional relationships in the Washington, D.C. area that might benefit students seeking sustainability internships and jobs upon graduation.

 University of Michigan, Ross School of Business

 CK ranked Michigan’s Ross School of Business #5 in 2015, #12 in 2016, and #11 in 2017 among United States schools.
-And in the fall of 2019, the Ross School will make history as the first top-ten ranked business school to introduce an online MBA program, for which it is now accepting its first applications.
-Although the school initially announced plans to offer this new program in a blended hybrid configuration, it now appears from more recent reports that except for three required in-person residencies in Ann Arbor and the possibility of an onsite visit with an organization for the capstone course, this is a fully online program with an average of four live synchronous events on video per course.
+And in the fall of 2019, the Ross School made history as the first top-ten ranked business school to introduce an online MBA program.
+With the exception of three required in-person residencies in Ann Arbor and the possibility of an onsite visit with an organization for the capstone course, this is a fully online program with an average of four live synchronous events on video per course.